Deciphering Accretion-Driven Starquakes in Recycled Millisecond Pulsars using Gravitational Waves: Model

 \subsection{Moment of Inertia Calculations For Deformed Star : \textit{model II}}

 Considering the star to be spherically symmetric is an ideal scenario.
-In real scenarios, the star is not symmetric and can get deformed either due to rotation or the presence of strong magnetic fields.
-In this model, we consider that we have an oblate spheroid having mountains at the magnetic axis as shown in fig \ref{schematic_Deformed}.
-We assume that rotation of the star does not contribute to any deformations around the rotational axis, and the possible reason of the oblateness around the magnetic axis can be due to the presence of strong magnetic field.
-The moment of inertia components of an oblate spheroid (without the presence of any mountains) in the magnetic axis frame is given by:
+In real scenarios, the star is not symmetric and can get deformed either due to rotation or due to the presence of strong magnetic fields.
+In this model, we consider the star to be an oblate spheroid having mountains at the magnetic axis, as shown in Fig \ref{schematic_Deformed}.
+We consider that the star is rotating with an angular frequency of $346$ Hz (similar to that of Cyg-X2) and has a surface magnetic field of $\sim$ $10^{15}$ G. For the rotation, the ratio of $\frac{R_p}{R_{eq}}$ comes out to be $\approx$ $0.96$ which is very close to $1$.
 Where $R_{eq}$ is the equatorial radius, $R_{p}$ is the polar radius of the star.
 For a perfectly spherical star (which is not deformed), the radius at the poles and the equator becomes the same (i.e., $R_{eq} = R_{p}$).
+The ratio of $\frac{R_p}{R_{eq}}$ close to 1 means that the shape of the star does not change significantly due to rotation.
+However, for a magnetic field of $\sim$ $10^{15}$ G the ratio of $\frac{R_p}{R_{eq}}$ come out to be $\approx$ $0.80$.
+It is a significant deformation from the spherical symmetry of the star.

+We used RNS code (\cite{1998Nozawa,1995Stergioulas,1994Cook,1989Komatsu}) for modelling the rotating NS and XNS code (\cite{2011Bucciantini,2007Del,2014Pili}) for modelling the magnetized counterpart.
+Therefore, we have approximated that the star's rotation does not contribute to any significant deformations around the rotational axis, and the reason for the oblateness around the magnetic axis is due to a strong magnetic field.

+The moment of inertia components of an oblate spheroid (without the presence of any mountains) in the magnetic axis frame is given by:

-The accretion of masses at the magnetic poles will result in the change in moment of inertia.
+The accretion of masses at the magnetic poles will result in a change in the moment of inertia.
 The new moment of inertia takes the form: